Most of us are not big fans of spending money on recurring things. I’m one of this school of thinking…

 The fake video testimonial

 While there are tons of amateurish video testimonials and reviews promoting the EZ battery reconditioning book on Youtube, one, in particular, is a very dangerous.

 This video tops the search results for “ez battery reconditioning” on Google in all countries.
 So, it’s guaranteed to have more exposure than any other link on the first page on Google.

-Here are a couple of other fake testimonials done by the same actor:
+Here is a couple of other fake testimonials done by the same actor: